 - Interest Exploration: Freshman year is a great time to take an interest test and start exploring which kinds of careers and majors might be a good fit for you.
 The Holland Interest Inventory has been used since the 1970s and has scientific validity.

 - Test-Planning: Taking standardized tests, like the ACT or SAT, is a big part of college admissions.
 Develop your plan for the tests you’ll take, so you can lower your stress and make the entire process easier.
 Most universities pick your best score or “super-score” your test results, so taking the tests twice can be very helpful.
-And for some colleges you’ll need to take SAT subject tests.
-Sophomore year is a great time to come up with a plan that meets your needs.
+And for some colleges, you’ll need to take SAT subject tests.
+Sophomore year is a great time to come up with a plan to help you do well on these tests.

 - Résumé-Building: A well-rounded résumé helps you build on the case you make with academics and test scores.
 You can use these on your application to show off your participation in school clubs, sports, or community service and volunteer work.
 Sophomore year is the time to decide which things you’ll focus on, and craft your portfolio for college admissions.